-During a stress echo test, an individual exercises on a treadmill while a doctor and nurses monitor blood pressure and heart rhythm.
-Before exercising and when the heart rate peaks, ultrasound images are taken to assess changes in heart wall motion.
-These images would indicate if there are significant blood vessel blockages to the heart.
+During the stress echo test, the individual exercises on a treadmill while the doctor and nurses monitor blood pressure and heart rhythm.
+Before exercise and when heart rate peaks, ultrasound images are taken to assess for changes in heart wall motion which would indicate significant blood vessel blockages to the heart.

-If the individual is unable to exercise, a chemical stress test may be ordered.
-This is when medicine is injected to simulate stress on the heart.
+If the individual is unable to exercise, a chemical stress test may be ordered, in which a medicine is injected to simulate stress on the heart.

 Diagnosing Heart Disease

 The stress echocardiogram is done to determine if heart disease is present or to evaluate the patient’s status during cardiac care.
 By revealing how well the heart is functioning, the test can help determine the need for treatment and preventative measures.
 It helps to distinguish between the many types of heart disease, including coronary artery disease, arrhythmias, atrial fibrillation, heart valve disease, heart failure, congenital heart defects, heart muscle disease, and pericarditis.

 A cardiac stress test may be scheduled in response to a variety of symptoms.
 Some symptoms are easily recognized as the effects of heart disease, while others are less specific.
 They include:

 - Chest pain or chest discomfort that is eased by rest

 - Heart rate above 100 beats per minute